 Terra has been working in the Costume Department of the Film & Television industry for over fifteen (15) years.
 She has helmed the department as a designer, worked as a Production Assistant, Buyer, Costume supervisor, Additional Costumer, and Truck wizard.
 With experience on features, shorts, television series and live events, her credits include: Homeland, South of Hell, Lincoln’s Last Day, Identity, Teachers and numerous Independent feature films.
 She recently completed Mountain Top.

-When you attend our Costume Seminar, you will also receive a copy of TMo’s comprehensive book.
+When you attend our Costume Seminar, you will also receive a copy of Terra’s comprehensive book.
 Inside, you’ll find detailed information to help you prepare for a career in the Costume Department.